TokTok/spec/spec.md

 Node Infos.
 The set is called a bucket. `k` is called the bucket size.
 The default bucket size is 8.

-The number `n` is the bucket index.
+The above number `n` is the bucket index.
 It is positive integer with the range `[0, 255]`, i.e. the range of an 8 bit unsigned integer.

 A bucket entry is an element of the bucket.
 The bucket is an ordered set, and